 While the age old debate of whether it is better to buy or rent when it comes to your home will likely carry on, there is no denying some of the benefits of home ownership.
 In addition to not having to ask for permission to do something as basic as painting a wall in your home, let alone change something more significant like the landscaping, there are several financial benefits that come with owning a property.
-Aside from avoiding changing monthly rental rates year to year, there are several tax related and other financial incentives that you can benefit from by choosing to purchase San Marcos real estate.
+Aside from avoiding changing monthly rental rates year to year, there are several tax related and other financial incentives that you can benefit from by choosing to purchase houses for sale in San Marcos, TX.

 Appreciation of Investment